 The Web Connector also may not be able to connect to QuickBooks on 64-bit versions of Windows- ask support to assist you if you encounter any trouble.

-QuickBooks Pro 2005 or newer (QuickBooks Online not supported at this time), 32-bit version of Windows XP, Windows Vista, Windows 7 or Windows 8 (64-bit sometimes has limitations that QuickBooks will not support, please ask us for assistance), a broadband internet connection on the QuickBooks PC (DSL, Cable, etc.), and the download and installation of the QuickBooks Web Connector Utility on the QuickBooks computer is required.
+QuickBooks Pro 2005 or newer, 32-bit version of Windows XP, Windows Vista, Windows 7, Windows 8 or Windows 10 (64-bit sometimes has limitations that QuickBooks will not support, please ask us for assistance), a broadband internet connection on the QuickBooks PC (DSL, Cable, etc.), and the download and installation of the QuickBooks Web Connector Utility on the QuickBooks computer is required.

 In order for QuickBooks Desktop to connect with ServiceMonster, we will need to set up the Web Connector